CONTENT LINKS

 The term “academic CV” (or “professional CV,” or “academic curriculum vitae,” etc.) might be used to make it clear that you’re using the term in the U.S. sense.
 But that’s taken for granted within the academic and professional worlds in the U.S., and “curriculum vitae” or “CV” is commonly used alone.

-An international CV is a different thing from a U.S. resumé.
-It is likely to contain more information than is found on a U.S. resumé—including personal information that you can never put on a resumé in the U.S. Different countries often have somewhat different expectations for what goes on a resumé, and how it should be written.
+An international CV is a different thing from a U.S. résumé.
+It is likely to contain more information than is found on a U.S. résumé—including personal information that you can never put on a résumé in the U.S. Different countries may have somewhat different expectations for what information goes into a résumé, and how it should be written.
 Normally, however, international job-seekers are applying in multiple countries, and an international CV is written to cover all possible non-U.S. requirements.
 I provide international CVs in A4 format, the standard document size outside the U.S. and Canada.
 For practical information on A4 format, see the A4 article.

 Grammar, pronunciation, and usage of the terms “CV” and “curriculum vitae”

-It’s normal—and quite proper—to avoid grammatical and pronunciation issues with this term by using the abbreviation CV (pronounced see-vee, plural CVs), or the term “vitae.”
+It’s normal—and absolutely proper—to avoid grammatical and pronunciation issues with this term by using the abbreviation CV (pronounced, in English, see-vee, plural CVs), or the term “vitae.”
 Preferred practice may vary, depending on the professional field, or even the region.

 But you should know that, if you’re speaking English, “curriculum vitae” is pronounced ka-RIK-ya-lum VIE-tee (second word rhymes with “mighty”).
 The plural isn’t needed that often, and most people who find they need it probably just say “CVs” or “vitaes” (VIE-teez).
-That, in fact, is probably the best way of handling the issue in most fields.
-It’s also proper to use the Latin plural of “curriculum vitae,” which is “curricula vitae,” and this may be the preferred usage in some fields where Latin terms are more fully preserved.
+That, in fact, is the best way of handling the issue in most fields.
+It’s also proper, but not common, to use “curricula vitae,” which is the Latin plural of “curriculum vitae.”
+“Curricula vitae” may be preferred in some fields in which Latin terms are more fully preserved.
 (The Latin plural is not “curricula vitarum,” which implies that each document deals with more than one life.)
 And if you start out saying “curriculum vitae,” realize halfway through that you need to make it plural, and tack an ‘s’ on the end, you’ll probably be okay.

 Other languages that use the term have their own ways of pronouncing it, and of forming the plural.